-U3: The knowledge produced by science is used in engineering and technologies to create products to serve human ends.
+U3: The knowledge produced by science is used in engineering and technologies to create products.

 The use of scientific ideas in engineering and technologies has made considerable changes in many aspects of human activity.
 Advances in technologies enable further scientific activity; in turn, this increases understanding of the natural world.
 In some areas of human activity technology is ahead of scientific ideas, but in others scientific ideas precede technology.